soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 There is a lot more to the _$routeProvider_ service which is well worth reading up on, but this'll get the ball rolling for you.
 There are things such as _$http_ interceptors that'll fire events when an Ajax call is in progress, things we could show some spinners for whilst we load in fresh data.

 ### Global static data
-Gmail handles a lot of it's initial data by writing the JSON into the page (right-click View Source).
+Gmail handles a lot of its initial data by writing the JSON into the page (right-click View Source).
 If you want to instantly set data in your page, it'll quicken up rendering time and Angular will hit the ground running.

 When I develop our apps, Java tags are placed in the DOM and when rendered, the data is sent down from the backend.
 [I've zero experience with Java so you'll get a made up declaration from me below, you could use any language though on the server.]
 Here's how to write JSON into your page and then pass it into a Controller for immediate binding use: